Combined tilings and separated set-systems: Proofs

-We associate to the lens $\lambda$ as above in $K$ the zigzag path $Y'_1X_0Y'_qX_{p-1}$, denoted as $P_\lambda$, in the resulting object (it is drawn in bold in the right fragment of the above picture).
-One may say that the transformation described in~(Q3) ``replaces the lens $\lambda$ by the zigzag path $P_\lambda$ with two inscribed fillings'' (consisting of $\Delta$- and $\nabla$-tiles), and we refer to this as an \emph{L-Z transformation}.
+We associate with the lens $\lambda$ as above in $K$ the zigzag path $Y'_1X_0Y'_qX_{p-1}$, denoted as $P_\lambda$, in the resulting object (it is drawn in bold in the right fragment of Fig.~\ref{fig:lens_contr}).
+One may say that the transformation described in~(Q3) ``replaces the lens $\lambda$ by the zigzag path $P_\lambda$ with two inscribed fillings'' (consisting of $\Delta$- and $\nabla$-tiles), and we refer to such a transformation as a \emph{lens reduction}.
+(As one more illustration, observe that the lens $\lambda$ with $p=q=2$ from the leftmost fragment of Fig.~\ref{fig:contract} turns, under the lens reduction, into two triangles marked by $\ast$ in the rightmost fragment of that figure.)

 Let $K'$ be the set of tiles occurring in $\Kleft$ and in the shifted $\Kright$ plus those $\Delta$- and $\nabla$-tiles that arise instead of the lenses in $\Tscr^n$ as described in~(Q3).
-A routine verification shows the following. \begin{prop} The resulting $K'$ is a correct combi on the zonogon $Z_{n-1}$. \end{prop}
+We call $K'$ the $n$-\emph{contraction} of $K$ and denote it as $K/n$.
+Analyzing the above description, one can conclude with the following \begin{prop} $K/n$ is a correct combi on the zonogon $Z_{n-1}$. \end{prop}